Tartan: Etymology and terminology

+Sett

 The pattern of a particular tartan is called its sett.
 The sett is made up of a series of lines at specific widths which cross at right angles and blend into each other; the longer term setting is occasionally used.
 Sett can refer to either the minimal visual presentation of the complete tartan pattern or to a textual representation of it (in a thread count).

+Modern Terminology

 Today tartan is used more generally to describe the pattern, not limited to textiles, appearing on media such as paper, plastics, packaging, and wall coverings.

+Plaid

 In North America, the term plaid is commonly used to refer to tartan.
 (Note: The use of plaid to mean 'tartan' has not been exclusively North American; in 1808, the London publication La Belle Assemblée referred to "plaid scarfs [sic]".
 Also, it has sometimes been claimed that plaid refers to all such patterns generally, and tartan only to patterns of Scottish clans, but there is no support for this idea in works of tartan scholarship.)
 Plaid, derived from the Scottish Gaelic plaide meaning 'blanket', (Note: MacBain (1911), p.
 277. Cognate words in other languages are the Luwian pldtmn and later Latin paludamentum for 'cloak'.
 The paludamentum was a cloak put on by Roman officers in time of war.) was first used of any rectangular garment, sometimes made up of tartan, (Note: Solid-colour, non-tartan kilts were often thought to be an Irish invention of the late 19th century, but an example of a belted plaid or "great kilt" from Scotland was found in a 1635 portrait of Sir Duncan Campbell of Loch Awe, among other Scottish examples.) which could be worn several ways: the belted plaid (breacan féile) or "great kilt" which preceded the modern kilt; the arisaid (earasaid), a large shawl that could be wrapped into a dress; and several types of shoulder cape, such as the full plaid and fly plaid.
 In time, plaid was used to describe blankets themselves.
 In former times, the term plaiding or pladding was sometimes used to refer to tartan cloth.